12 M Is How Many Feet

 Standardizing Global Measurements

-Efforts are ongoing to promote the adoption of the metric system worldwide, aiming to standardize measurements and facilitate international trade and collaboration.
+Efforts are ongoing to promote the adoption of the metric system worldwide, aiming to standardize measurements and enable international trade and collaboration.
 While the United States remains one of the few countries that has not fully embraced the metric system, there is a growing recognition of the benefits of standardization.

 Tips and Expert Advice